By Austin Knudsen

 1. Smith & Wesson Model 17 .22LR

-After 20 years of carry and use, 10-round Model 17-8 went back to the factory for a new cylinder.
-The original alloy cylinder went kaput due to a poor ratchet/timing design on this particular engineering run (during the Clinton-era, bad ol’ days of Smith).
+After 20 years of carry and use, the 10-round Model 17-8 went back to the factory for a new cylinder.
+The original alloy cylinder went kaput due to a poor ratchet/timing design on this particular engineering run (back during the Clinton era, the bad ol’ days of Smith).
 It now sports a stainless steel 10-shot cylinder with redesigned ratchet, fitted at no cost.

 The medium-framed .357 Magnum revolver may be the most versatile handgun (firearm?) ever made.
-It can be loaded with light .38 specials for pleasure and target shooting, or full-bore .357 magnums in 125-158 grain hollow points for personal defense, or heavy-loaded with hard cast lead bullets in the 173-180 grain range for wilderness use.
+It can be loaded with light .38 specials for pleasure and target shooting, or full-bore .357 magnums in 125-158 grain hollow points for personal defense.
+You can even feed it heavy-loaded hard cast lead bullets in the 173-180 grain range for wilderness use.
 Hell, you can load it with shot shells.

 Introduced in 1980, the Smith & Wesson L frame was designed specifically for the .357 Magnum cartridge.
-This after Smith learned that extensive use of hot magnum loads through .357 Magnum chambered K frames (models 13, 19, 65, 66) ditched out more abuse than the smaller K-frames could handle.
+This after Smith learned that extensive use of hot magnum loads through .357 Magnum chambered K frames (the models 13, 19, 65, 66) dished out more abuse than the smaller K-frames could really handle.

-Beefier than the K frame but not as massive as the N frame, the L frame models could take the steady pounding of heavy .357 magnum loads and keep on ticking.
+Beefier than the K frame but not as massive as the N frame revolvers, the L frame models could take the steady pounding of heavy .357 magnum loads and keep on ticking.